ArduPilot/ardupilot_wiki/common/source/docs/common-camera-trigger-seagull-map2.rst

 -  Sigma: CR-31
 -  Apple: IOS

-The 3-pin servo connector should be connected to the flight controller's rear servor rail.
+The 3-pin servo connector should be connected to the autopilot's rear servor rail.
 You can connect to any of Pixhawk's usable AUX ports, as discussed in :ref:`Camera Shutter Configuration in Mission Planner <common-camera-shutter-with-servo>`.

 On the opposite side of the MAP2, is a 2.5mm jack for connecting the cable for your specific camera.